 William Borden, MD is the Chief Quality and Population Health Officer at the GW Medical Faculty Associates and a Professor of Medicine and Health Policy and Management at the George Washington University.
 Dr. Borden is a practicing cardiologist and leads the Medical Faculty Associates’ quality improvement, patient safety, and population health programs, including their accountable care organization.
 He previously served as a Senior Advisor to the Assistant Secretary for Planning and Evaluation at the US Department of Health and Human Services and as a Medical Officer at the Agency for Healthcare Research and Quality.
 Dr. Borden serves as the Chair of the American Heart Association’s Quality of Care and Outcomes Research Council and on the American College of Cardiology’s Population Heath Management Task Force.

 Dr. Borden received his undergraduate degree from the University of Pennsylvania and his medical degree from the Johns Hopkins University.
-He trained at the University of Chicago, where he also served as chief medical resident for a year and earned an MBA.
+He trained at the University of Chicago, where he also served a year as chief medical resident and earned an MBA.
 Dr. Borden is a fellow of both the American Heart Association and the American College of Cardiology.